-

 A fair question that many of you will be asking, as we have come to expect, will be: what’s next?
 The pat answer is basically: More — of everything!
 Now, as we see platforms and devices with speedy connections and clear billing proliferating worldwide, a rush of mobile contents and services will be lining up for digital dollars everywhere.
 The so-called trinity of networks, hardware and content bits in the ether pipe, which was pioneered in Japan shortly before we launched WWJ, is just starting to really see daylight on other regions.
 Several sources indicate that page view requests from mobile devices exceeded the volume from PC requests here last year and industry titans, like Mary Meeker, routinely use Japan as the industry benchmark for telecom markets in America and Europe.
 At the same time, it’s interesting to note the success of certain offerings from overseas entering this market.
 Twitter, for an immediate obvious example, claimed their world record ‘tweets-per-second’ was set here on New Years Eve, with, quite certainly, a large portion coming from mobile.

-It would be simple enough to suggest that there will likely be 5G in the not-too-distant future and holographic displays are perhaps not beyond reasonable expectations.
+It would be simple enough to guess that there will likely be 5G in the not-too-distant future and holographic displays are perhaps not beyond reasonable expectations.
 There is plenty of buzz in the social, location, M2M and AR space now already and looking back, 10 years is a looong time that will zip by in a heartbeat.
 For a peek at the future potential we think this DoCoMo 2020 Vision video would be a fun 10-minutes well-spent.

 Daniel Scuka & Lars Cosh-Ishii